Managing With Vision

 This concept is not new by any stretch of the imagination, but it’s amazing how many businesses fail to take full advantage of its potential.
 They send their executives off on a weekend retreat to come up with a corporate Vision Statement, proudly post it on the wall in their lobby, and then go back to business as usual.
 Why?
 Because a brand new shiny Vision Statement is, by itself, worth little more than the paper it’s written on.
 Its true value stems from the work that goes into its creation and from the way it is used after it’s written, not from the statement itself.
 So when a company develops a Vision Statement simply because it seems like the right thing to do, it rarely adds value.
 In fact, a half-hearted Vision Statement can even have a negative impact on an organization.
 At best, it’s seen as just another time waster.

+On the other hand, a well thought out vision can point your organization in the right direction.
 Just like a sports team can rally its players around the vision of becoming national champions, your corporate vision can become the focal point around which your entire company can rally.
 Of course you and your managers must walk your talk.
 If you try to “sell” your vision to your staff without truly buying into it yourself, it will inevitably be viewed with cynicism.
 But if you stay the course, your results will be more than worth it.

 So how do you go about developing a Vision Statement that actually works?
 The answer begins with your strategic plan.
 An effective Vision Statement is really just a concise representation of your strategic plan.
 So start with your plan, it’s what breaths life into your Vision Statement.
 Think about the kind of growth you’re looking for, the organizational structure that will be most productive, the marketing position you’d like to occupy, and so forth.
 Decide where you’d like to be 5 years from now and write it down.
 It’s important to document this information because the process of documentation breeds clarity.
 I’m not talking about writing a novel here.
 A few pages of organized thoughts will do, but make sure you get a clear and compelling picture of your future first.